2024 League1 British Columbia season

-The 2024 League1 British Columbia season is the third season of play for League1 British Columbia, a pro-am league in the Canadian soccer league system.
-Seven clubs will participate in both the men's and women's divisions.
+The 2024 League1 British Columbia season was the third season of play for League1 British Columbia, a pro-am league in the Canadian soccer league system.
+Seven clubs participated in both the men's and women's divisions.

 Changes from 2023

 Burnaby FC joined the league as a new expansion club in both the men's and women's divisions.
 However, both Nautsa’mawt FC and Victoria Highlanders FC departed the league, bringing the league down to seven clubs.
 In addition, the Highlanders vacated their spot in the 2024 Canadian Championship, being replaced by TSS FC Rovers.

 Men's division

 The teams played each other team twice (home and away) for a 12-game season, with the top four teams advancing to the playoffs.
 The winner of the regular season will qualify for the 2025 Canadian Championship.